joncrain/joncrain.github.io/_posts/2018-12-03-creating-munkireport-modules-partii.md

 The model file does the work of pulling the data out of the database.

+### `awesome_processor.php`

+The processor file helps in ingesting the data that the client is sending into the database.

 ### `composer.json`

 There is more magic behind this file, but for now we'll say it's just `json` data of the module name, description and license.